Margarya chinensis: United Kingdom

 The Chinese mystery snail was first recorded in England from a ditch in the Pevensey Levels in Sussex in September 2018 and early in 2022 a second population was reported on iNaturalist from Southampton Common.
 This was investigated by Natural England and the snails were found to be present in a boating lake and an ornamental lake on the Common.
 How the snails were introduced is unknown but it was either through release from aquaria or from snails imported for food.

+European Union

+The species was first recorded in a floodplain lake in the southern Netherlands in 2007, which was its first confirmed presence in Europe.
+By 2016, it had established 12 populations in the country and by 2022 that number had grown to 23.
+In 2017, a population was also discovered in Belgium which by 2022 had spread to three more nearby sites.
+In Spain, live C. chinensis specimens were confirmed in 2020 in the Province of Alicante, and in 2021 the species was also reported in the Arnsberg region of Germany.
+Its presence in scattered, isolated sites is almost certainly due to multiple and independent introductions, probably from aquarium and pond disposals or escapes from pond and garden centres.

+In order to limit its spread, the European Union has included it in the list of invasive alien species of Union concern.
+It therefore cannot be imported, bred, transported, commercialized, or intentionally released into the environment in any of its member states.

 Ecology

 This species prefers freshwater lakes with soft, muddy or silty bottoms, reservoirs, slow-moving freshwater rivers, streams, paddy fields, and ponds with aquatic grass, creeping at the bottom of the water or on aquatic grasses.
 It prefers lentic water bodies with silt, sand, and mud substrate in eastern North America, although it can survive in slower regions of streams as well.
 It can tolerate conditions in stagnant waters near septic tanks.

 This species has been found in waters in eastern North America with pH 6.5–8.4, calcium concentration of 5–97 ppm, magnesium concentration of 13–31 ppm, oxygen concentration of 7–11 ppm, depths of 0.2–7m, conductivity of 63–400 μmhos/cm, and sodium concentration of 2–49 ppm.

 The optimal water temperature for it to grow and develop is between 20 and 28 °C. It will hibernate while water temperature is lower than 10-15 °C or higher than 30 °C.